Documentation Reference

 There may also be situations where defining err_less won't help to find a smaller counterexample if the cause of the error is unrelated to the choices taken during generation.
 For instance, this is the case when there is no network connection and a Sockets.DNSError is thrown during the test, or there is a network connection but the host your program is trying to connect to does not have an entry in DNS.

 This can only be called while a testcase is currently being examined or an example for a Possibility is being actively generated.
-It is ok to call this inside of @composed or @check, as well as any functions only intended to be called from one of those places.
+It is ok to call this inside of @composed or @check, as well as any functions called from one of those places.

 example tries to have pos produce an example tries times and throws an error if pos doesn't produce one in that timeframe. generation indicates how "late" in a usual run of @check the example might have been generated.